AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 With a partner, write pseudo code for an application that would monitor the room temperature and adjust it so the room remains at a certain temperature.

+1. Open up sublime
+2. Type in your pseudocode in the text editor

+Example answer:

 ```js
 get targetTemperature